vanderdavidcar/delete-local-users/README.md

 To protect credentials leaking, create a .env file with variables that will be used to connect on devices (USER_LAB/PASS_LAB).

 ## net_conn.py
-A modulo imported in files ".py" which needed a credentials to connect on devices.
+A module imported in files ".py" which needed a credentials to connect on devices.